 Mr. Hurwitz coordinates International Rivers' efforts to promote environmental and social standards, to improve the risk management policies of public and private sector banks, and to hold developers to sustainability commitments, with a special focus on emerging markets.
 Before joining International Rivers in 2011, he worked as a geographer, researching climate mitigation and river basin management policy in Brazil's Amazon region.
 He has previously analyzed human rights violations in the energy and infrastructure sectors, and is certified in environmental and social risk analysis and management by the UNEP-FI.
 Mr. Hurwitz holds a Master of Arts in Geography and the Environment from the University of Texas at Austin, a Bachelor of Arts in Sociology from Wesleyan University, and speaks Spanish and Portuguese.
 He tweets @ZacharyHurwitz.

-Mr. Johnson administers and produces multimedia content for International Rivers website.
+Mr. Johnson administers, edits, and produces content for International Rivers website.
 Before moving to the Bay Area in 2007, he worked for several years on the IT staff at the Cecil G. Sheps Center for Health Services Research in Chapel Hill.
 Also a composer and musician, Mr. Johnson has composed soundtracks for several award-winning documentary films and performs regularly in the Bay Area and across the U.S. He holds a Bachelor's degree in Political Science and Psychology from the University of North Carolina and a Master of Fine Arts degree in Electronic Music and Intermedia Art from Mills College.

 Ms. Jovais assists efforts to stop destructive dams in Patagonia and Ethiopia through communication, research and policy reform.
 She provides overall communication support for the organization and coordinates events and actions surrounding the International Day of Action for Rivers.
 Ms. Jovais also supports the policy team and the campaign, Power 4 People, in an effort to promote energy alternatives to large hydro power that have the ability to provide electricity to those in need while protecting the planet.
 Prior to joining the team in 2013, she was an intern in the Energy Program at the Natural Resources Defense Council and wrote her senior thesis on transnational resistance against large dams.
 Ms. Jovais graduated from Scripps College in Claremont, California with a Bachelor’s degree in Politics and International Relations and a minor in Hispanic Studies.
+She tweets @emilyjovais.

 Ms. Lazarou provides technical support and network/systems administration for our Berkeley office and regional staff.
 Before joining International Rivers in 2013, Ms. Lazarou worked as a freelance IT technician and web administrator for several years.
 When she is not happily tinkering with computers at International Rivers, she is making websites and playing instruments.
 She holds a Bachelor's degree in Music Engineering from the University of North Carolina at Asheville.